QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 We will sometimes use this form when it makes the code more clear (and it will occasionally make the code higher performance)

-Regardless of how ``f(x)`` is written,  the return type is an example of a union, where a could be one of multiple types
+Regardless of how ``f(x)`` is written,  the return type is an example of a union, where the result could be one of an explicit set of types

-In this case, the compiler would deduce that the type would be a ``Union{Nothing,Float64}`` -- that is, it returns either a floating point or a ``nothing``
+In this particular case, the compiler would deduce that the type would be a ``Union{Nothing,Float64}`` -- that is, it returns either a floating point or a ``nothing``

 You will see this type directly if you use an array containing both types